OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:66

-Everyone who heard this wondered about it, asking, “What then is this child going to be?”
+Everyone who heard this wondered about it, asking, “What then is this child destined to be?”
 For the Lord’s hand was with him.

 ---